 IN-DEPTH FOCUS: MANAGING OPERATIONAL COMPLEXITIES

-TITLE:??
+ScotRail navigating the COVID-19 recovery

-David Simpson, ScotRail’s Service Delivery Director,…
+David Simpson, ScotRail’s Service Delivery Director, details the key operational challenges that came with the restrictions imposed by the COVID-19 pandemic, and explains how ScotRail navigated recovery.

 ScotRail is one of Great Britain’s largest train operators, with over 2,100 trains a day serving many different markets.
-These include the suburban network around Glasgow – the busiest outside London – our busy network across Scotland’s densely populated central belt, our Inter7City network serving seven of our eight cities (Dunfermline was declared a city after the network was established!), and our rural routes, amongst the most scenic in the world, providing lifeline and tourist services for remote communities.
+These include the suburban network around Glasgow – the busiest network outside London – our busy network across Scotland’s densely populated central belt, our Inter7City network serving seven of our eight cities (Dunfermline was declared a city after the network was established!) and our rural routes, amongst the most scenic in the world, providing lifeline and tourist services for remote communities.

 ScotRail is one of the longest-lived brands in UK rail, having first been introduced by British Rail (BR) in 1983 as a marketing tool, and retained throughout privatisation – it is a very widely recognised name across the country.

-In the quarter century since rail privatisation in 1994, ScotRail was operated by three owning groups – National Express from 1994 to 2004, First Group from 2004 to 2015, then Abellio from 2015 to 2022.
+In the quarter century since rail privatisation in 1994, ScotRail has been operated by three owning groups – National Express from 1994 to 2004, First Group from 2004 to 2015, then Abellio from 2015 to 2022.
 In April 2022, ScotRail returned to the public sector, under the direction of Scottish Rail Holdings.
 Specification and funding of ScotRail had been devolved to Scottish Ministers since 2005, with a different set of priorities and objectives to other train operating companies reflecting Scottish Government strategy.

-The network has seen significant expansion over the period, with many lines and stations reopened, including lines to Larkhall, Alloa, Airdrie to Bathgate (providing a fourth direct link between Glasgow and Edinburgh), Borders, and, currently in build, Levenmouth.
+The network has seen significant expansion over the period, with many lines and stations reopened, including lines to Larkhall, Alloa, Airdrie to Bathgate (providing a fourth direct link between Glasgow and Edinburgh), Borders and, currently in build, Levenmouth.
 There has also been significant electrification of key routes across the central belt, including the main Edinburgh – Glasgow route, and northwards to Stirling, Alloa and Dunblane.

 There has also been investment in rolling stock, including the Hitachi Class 385 EMUs, which are delivering best-in-class reliability, and the refurbished HSTs to operate the Inter7City service, which provide an excellent environment for customers.